-Alvin: Dad said many things I did not know what he wanted.
+Alvin: Dad said so many things that I didn’t understand

 Scene: Mom Ah Shan picks up Alvin.

-Ah Shan: Do you want to play with sister’s school bag?
+Shan: You want to play with her school bag?

-Alvin: Mom was different.
-She simply told me that I should not play with sister’s school bag.
-She knew that I wanted a school bag and let me put a small bag on.
+Alvin: Mom responded differently.
+She just told me not to play with my sister’s school bag.
+She knew I wanted a school bag though and gave me a small one.

 Scene: Back to the park, the three babies sit in their own stroller.

 Alvin: Yes, my mom understands my mind very well.
-She explains things to me in simple words that make me understand easily.
+She explains things to me in simple words that help me understand easily.
 Yau Yau, how are uncle and auntie recently?

-Yau Yau: Since Auntie Shan came last time, mom and dad have improved a lot.
-A few days ago, they took me to fruit store.
+Yau: Since Auntie Shan came last time, mom and dad have improved a lot.
+A few days ago, they took me to the fruit store.

-Scene: Ah Kin holds Yau Yau’s hands, together with Ah Ying, walks into a fruit shop.
+Scene: Ah Kin walks inside a fruit store with Yau Yau and Ah Ying.
 Ah Ying picks up an orange.

 Scene: Yau Yau picks up a lemon, Ah Kin squats down.

-Ah Kin: Come on!
-This is a lemon, very sour.
+Kin: This is a lemon, its sour.
 Yau Yau, do you like it?
-Lemon, lemon is very sour.
-Do you like it? “um” Right!
-Wonderful, Yau Yau!
+“Lemon”, lemons are sour.
+Do you like it?
+Wonderful Yau Yau!

 Scene: Yau Yau passes the lemon to her father, Ah Kin put it back onto the shelf, and picks up a bunch of bananas.

-Yau Yau: Dad knew that I liked the fruits, so he let me have a close look and taught me a lot of things about lemon and banana.
+Yau: Dad knew I like fruits, so he showed them to me and taught me a lot of things about lemons and bananas.

 Shopkeeper: Is this your child?